Bhavika-Gianey/Visiion/README.md

 # Visiion
-Autonomous ludo playing bot using open cv and puthon
+Autonomous ludo playing bot using open cv and python